TedHusted/awake/awake.md/awake.md

 “Thank you for meeting with me,” says Jill Kreuk over the Zoom call with Emma, Ravi, and Adrian.

 “We’re always happy to cooperate with OSSA whenever we can, Dr. Kreuk.” replies Emma.
-“The work your office does goes a long way toward easing everyone’s concerns over SI.”
+“The work your office does goes a long way toward easing everyone’s concerns over synthetic intelligence.”
 Flashing a smile: “Especially mine.“

 “Our dream,” injects Ravi, “is for Pulse to be the Tesla of SI patents.”